Artist, Writer and Cultural Entrepreneur

 In 2002 I was asked to work on the commemoration of the Catskill Park Centennial in 2004 and created the Catskill Park Centennial Chautauqua performed at the Mountain Culture Festival in Hunter, New York in the summer of 2004.

 In 2016, through my work on establishing the Catskill Mountains Scenic Byway, I began to develop the Catskill Conquest Rally commemorating the 1903 Automobile Endurance Run.
 This led to the expansion of my lifelong love of drawing cars and my founding Historic Automobile Endurance Runs, LLC.
-The 4th annual Catskill Conquest Rally will be held on September 26, 2020.
-It is a noncompetitive tour open to all vintages and entries have ranged from 1913 to 2018 vehicles.
+For current events and rallies, please visit www.1903autorun.com.

 Robert Selkowitz is the author of three books of paintings with maps showing where the paintings were done: A Painter's Path through the Catskill Mountains (2004), A Painter's Path on Cape Breton Island (2006) and A Painter's Path through the Adirondack Mountains (2012).